Postgraduate Paper Prize

 2014: Leah Astbury (University of Cambridge), Caring for Newborns in seventeenth-century England.

-Prize Winners on the Social History Exchange
+Prize Winners on the Exchange

 Following our 2018 annual conference, we set up a new Social History Exchange blog and invited the prize winners and runners-up to contribute, reflecting on their experience of the conference and presenting as well as discussing their research.
 You can read their posts by clicking the links below: